Why You Should Join BuDS

 When I found BuDS I had been unemployed almost two decades.
 It was quickly noticed that I am committed, determined, driven and capable of many tasks.
-Due to my Cerebral Palsy and Dyspraxia, no employer had ever given me the chance to show this before.
+Due to my Cerebral Palsy, no employer had ever given me the chance to show this before.

 Joining BuDS, I had finally found something that I had been looking for in a very long time.
 A chance to grow beyond the confines of my disability.

 After starting at BuDS I only ventured into the office a few times before lockdown.
 Within weeks, I was venturing into my first Microsoft Team Meeting with Michael and the Digital Skills participants.
 Luckily I wasn’t alone on my learning curve, the whole BuDS Team successfully converted from a traditional office based charity to a fully remote online charity.
 We seem to have achieved far more than any of us thought was even possible.